Stojj2/Portfolio-Project-1/README.md

 - ### Going To Mars
    ![Going to mars](docs/going-to-mars.png)
    - Section with picture and information about Mars and why we aim for that specific planet
-   - Going to Mars section is divided into three separate fields of text for making the information easier to read.
+   - Going to Mars section is divided into four separate fields of text for making the information easier to read.
 Each textfield have a transparent background for readability

 - ### Footer
   ![Footer](docs/footer.png)